 Bi/Ch 111.
 Biochemistry of Gene Expression.
 12 units (4-0-8); second term.
 Prerequisites: Bi/Ch 110; Bi 8 and Bi 122 recommended.
 Lectures and recitation on the molecular basis of biological structure and function.
 Emphasizes the storage, transmission, and expression of genetic information in cells.
 Specific topics include DNA replication, recombination, repair and mutagenesis, transcription, RNA processing, and protein synthesis.
 Instructors: Campbell, Parker.

 Bi/Ch 113.
 Biochemistry of the Cell.
 12 units (4-0-8); third term.
-Prerequisites: Bi/Ch 110; Bi 9 recommended.
-Lectures and recitation on the biochemistry of basic cellular processes in the cytosol and at the cell surface, with emphasis on signal transduction, membrane trafficking, and control of cell division.
-Specific topics include cell-cell signaling, control of gene expression by cell surface molecules, tumorigenesis, endocytosis, exocytosis, viral entry, and cell cycle regulation.
+Prerequisites: Bi/Ch 110; Bi 9 recommended or consent of instructor.
+Lectures and recitation on the biochemistry of basic cellular processes in the cytosol and organelles, with emphasis on membrane and protein trafficking.
+Specific topics include protein secretion, virus entry, endocytosis, endoplasmic reticulum dynamics, nuclear trafficking, autophagy, apoptosis, and mitochondrial dynamics.
+The relationship of these processes to human disease will be discussed.
 Instructors: Chan, Hoelz.

 Bi 114.
 Immunology.
 9 units (3-0-6); second term.
 Prerequisites: Bi 8, Bi 9, Bi 122 or equivalent, and Bi/Ch 110 recommended.
 The course will cover the molecular and cellular mechanisms that mediate recognition and response in the mammalian immune system.
-Topics include cellular and humoral immunity, the structural basis of immune recognition, antigen presentation and processing, developmental regulation of gene rearrangement, biochemistry of lymphocyte activation, lymphokines and the regulation of cellular responses, T and B cell development, and mechanisms of tolerance.
-Instructor: Mazmanian.
+Topics include cellular and humoral immunity, the structural basis of immune recognition, antigen presentation and processing, gene rearrangement of lymphocyte receptors, cytokines and the regulation of cellular responses, T and B cell development, and mechanisms of tolerance.
+The course will present an integrated view of how the immune system interacts with viral and bacterial pathogens and commensal bacteria.
+Instructors: Mazmanian, Bjorkman.

 Bi 115.
 Attack and Repulsion: Viruses and their Hosts.
 9 units (3-0-6); third term.
 The course will introduce the chemistry and biology of viruses, emphasizing their diverse replication strategies.
 It will then focus on mechanisms used by viruses to multiply in the face of host defenses.
 It will also discuss cancer-inducing viruses.
 The course will mainly consider mammalian viruses but will also discuss aspects of plant and bacterial viruses.
-Given in alternate years; not offered 2012–13.
+Instructor: Baltimore.
+Given in alternate years; offered 2013–14.

 Bi 117.
 Developmental Biology.
 9 units (3-0-6); second term.
 Prerequisites: Bi 8 and Bi 9.
 A survey of the development of multicellular organisms.
 Topics will include the beginning of a new organism (fertilization), the creation of multicellularity (cellularization, cleavage), reorganization into germ layers (gastrulation), induction of the nervous system (neurulation), and creation of specific organs (organogenesis).
 Emphasis will be placed on the molecular mechanisms underlying morphogenetic movements, differentiation, and interactions during development, covering both classical and modern approaches to studying these processes.
 Instructor: Bronner.